 This South Slope playground is small enough that you don’t have to worry about keeping track of your toddler but full of toddler-sized climbing structures for them to enjoy.
 Public restrooms are available.

-Check out this musically-inspired playground in Prospect Park.
+Check out the musically inspired Harmony Playground in Prospect Park.
 Photo courtesy of NYC Parks

 Prospect Park West at 10th Street